 Folding any laundry is never especially fun-filled, but folding fitted sheets is a particularly frustrating, not to mention fruitless, endeavor.

 Fortunately, there is another way.
-Author Sophie Liard, aka The Folding Lady, has perfected folding fitted sheets, in less than 60 seconds.
+Author Sophie Liard, aka The Folding Lady (opens in new tab), has perfected folding fitted sheets, in less than 60 seconds.
 In her Instagram videos she makes it look easy and even manages the task standing up.

-We are focussing on her slightly more sedate method.
+We are focusing on her slightly more sedate method.
 This involves laying the sheet on a bed or other flat surface to fold it, which is more manageable and less energetic, especially when folding fitted sheets that are king size or bigger.

 How to fold fitted sheets

-Here we share Sophie's six simple steps for neatly folding a fitted sheet that is elasticated all the way around, i.e. the most notoriously tricky design.
-It will also work with folding fitted sheets that are only elasticated in the corners.
+This technique will also work with folding fitted sheets that are only elasticated in the corners.
 All you need is your fitted sheet – in any size, even super-king – and a flat surface.

 1. Lay the fitted sheet flat

 Lay the sheet on a flat surface with the underside of the sheet facing upwards.
-The top of the sheet, i.e. where the pillows go, will be furthest from you and the four elasticated sides/skirts will be facing the ceiling.
+The top of the sheet, ie where the pillows go, will be furthest from you and the four elasticated sides/skirts will be facing the ceiling.

 2. Fold once, from bottom to top